 Autism and Diet

 Digestive problems are common in children with autism, and about 30% of them may eat nonfood items such as dirt or paper.
 Some parents have tried a diet free of gluten (found in wheat) and casein (a milk protein).
-Other diet changes, including the supplements B6 and magnesium, have been touted.
+Other diet changes, including the supplements B6 and magnesium, have been used.
 So far, there's not enough evidence to show that any diet plan works.
 A doctor should supervise trial diets to ensure good nutrition.

 What Causes Autism?